 Adverse Childhood Experiences

-The term Adverse Childhood Experiences (ACEs) comes from the landmark 1998 study conducted among more than 17,000 adult patients by the Centers for Disease Control and Prevention (CDC) and Kaiser Permanente.
-(1) (2) The term ACEs specifically refers to the 10 categories of adversities in 3 domains that were evaluated in the study:
+The term Adverse Childhood Experiences (ACEs) comes from the landmark 1998 study by the Centers for Disease Control and Prevention (CDC) and Kaiser Permanente.
+(1) (2) It describes 10 categories of adversities in three domains experienced by age 18 years:

 - Abuse: physical, emotional, or sexual

 - Neglect: physical or emotional

 Key findings of the ACE Study and subsequent body of research include:

 - ACEs are highly prevalent.
-Two thirds of respondents in the Kaiser/CDC study reported at least 1 ACE and one in eight reported 4 or more ACEs.
+Two thirds of respondents in the ACE Study reported at least one ACE and one in eight reported four or more ACEs.
 Subsequent studies have shown a rate of four or more ACEs that is closer to one in six.
 (4) (5)

-- ACEs are strongly associated, in a dose-response fashion, with some of the most common and serious health conditions facing our society today, including 9 of the 10 leading causes of death in the United States.
-(4) (5)
+- ACEs are strongly associated, in a dose-response fashion, with some of the most common and serious health conditions facing our society today, including at least nine of the 10 leading causes of death in the U.S. (6) (7)

 - ACEs affect all communities.
-The original ACE Study was conducted among a population that was 70% Caucasian, mostly middle class, college-educated, and privately insured.
-Subsequent studies have found higher prevalence rates of ACEs in communities that are low-income, of color, justice-involved, and/or part of the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) community.
+The original ACE Study was conducted among a population that was mostly Caucasian, middle class, employed, college educated, and privately insured.
+Subsequent studies have found higher prevalence rates of ACEs in people who are low-income, of color, justice-involved, and/or part of the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) community.
 (8) (9) (10) (11) (12)

-The past several decades of scientific research has identified the biological mechanisms by which early adversity leads to increased risk of negative health and social outcomes through the life course.
+Several decades of scientific research have identified the biological mechanisms by which early adversity leads to increased risk of negative health and social outcomes through the life course.
 Repeated or prolonged activation of a child’s stress response, without the buffering protections of trusted, nurturing caregivers and safe, stable environments, leads to long-term changes in the structure and functioning of the developing brain, metabolic, immune, and neuroendocrine responses, and even the way DNA is read and transcribed.
 This is known as the toxic stress response.
-(11) (12) (13) (14)
+(13) (14) (15) (16)